gtrxAC/peanut.vxp/README.md

 ## Status
 * Currently the emulator can run any Game Boy (not Color) ROM that we've tested.
 The emulator core itself should support at least [these games](https://github.com/deltabeard/Peanut-GB/issues/31).
 * Input is supported, but only one key can be pressed at a time.
-* Sound emulation is not implemented.
+* Sound emulation is not implemented and not planned due to MRE limitations.
-* In-game saving is supported, though it's a bit slow.
+* In-game saving is supported, though it's a bit slow. (currently not working in development versions, use 1.0.0 for now)
 * Save states are not supported.

 ## Compatibility